 Katz (1982) identified four types of reference inquiries.
-They are Directional inquiries, Ready Reference inquiries, Specific Search inquiries and Literature searching inquiries.
+They are Directional Katz (1982) identified four Specific Search inquiries and Literature

-Directional Inquiries: These are general information queries which require mere direction.
+Directional Inquiries: These are general information queries which (i) require mere direction.
 They do not require the use of reference materials but require little time and are the most reference inquiries in the libraries.
 They are very short and specific.
 Such questions may be: Where is the library catalogue?
 Where is the e-library?
 Where is the University Librarian Office? etc

-(ii) Ready Reference Inquiries: These inquiries usually require uncomplicated responses.
+Ready Reference Inquiries: These inquiries usually require (ii) uncomplicated responses.
 Such inquiries are When is the Post JAMB screening coming up at Unilorin?
 How far is Unilorin School of Preliminary Studies to the Main Campus?
 Who was the first Chancellor of the University of Ilorin?
 Who is the current University